 Our students come from diverse academic and social backgrounds and their learning and skills development needs vary accordingly.
-To reflect this, the programme provides flexible and varied teaching, learning and assessment strategies in order to ensure that all students have as equal an opportunity as possible to acquire the necessary knowledge and skills to graduate in criminology and sociology.
+To reflect this, the programme provides flexible and varied teaching, learning and assessment strategies in order to ensure that all students have as equal an opportunity as possible to acquire the necessary knowledge and skills to graduate in criminology and forensic psychology.

-This field has been designed around Kingston University's Curriculum Design principles.
+This field has been designed around KU Curriculum Design principles.
 The programme's learning and teaching strategy has a wide range of methods of teaching but there is an overarching aim of creating for students a sense of active and productive participation in an academic community committed to the understanding of crime related phenomena.
-This programme reflects the team's active engagement in the development of inclusive curriculum and closing the BME gap by diversifying the content and delivery to support student learning and engagement in the programme.
-Staff also engage widely with the research and development of ideas in teaching and learning in Higher Education, are recognised Fellows of the Higher Education Academy and recipients of teaching awards.
+This is achieved through teaching and learning strategies at the module and year level which enable: